 Some pool owners prefer to clean their pools themselves to save some cash.
 While this is a good plan, it usually means they’ll have to wash their pools every weekend, which may not be an option for a busy person.

-What Are Other Costs I Should Keep in Mind When Buying an Above-Ground Pool?
+What Are Other Costs When Buying an Above-Ground Swimming Pool?

 Besides the purchase, installation, and maintenance costs of these pools, you’ll end up paying more for other things.
 You’ll need to put these costs into account, too, if you’re serious about buying an above-ground pool.

 Many insurance companies consider an above-ground pool to be an attractive nuisance.
 Therefore, your insurance premium can go higher by $75 or more each month.

 Of course, this depends on where you live.
 For instance, if you reside in a rather warm state like California, your insurance premium may not grow to an uncomfortable degree.

 Yet, if you’re living in a state with a colder climate, most insurance companies there won’t automatically include the pool in your policy.

 Again, based on where you’re staying, the cost of a permit will vary greatly.
 Ultimately, some cities may not require you to get a permit for your pool, but the majority of them will.